The 7 Best Mouse Repellents to Keep Your Space Pest-Free

 Harris Rodent Repellent Spray

-Whether you’re looking to spray your home, under the car hood or around children and pets, Harris’ rodent spray repels mice and rats.
-The formula’s natural oils smell pleasant to humans, but the peppermint and cinnamon combination will discourage the critters you want to keep away.
-Just use the handy nozzle to spray the 20-ounce bottle wherever there are concerns as part of your fall pest prevention.
+Whether you’re looking to spray your home, under the hood of a car or around children and pets, Harris’ rodent spray repels mice and rats.
+The formula’s natural oils smell pleasant to humans, but the peppermint and cinnamon combination discourages critters you want to keep away.
+Just use the handy nozzle to spray the 20-ounce bottle wherever there are concerns as part of your pest prevention.

 - Can be used in homes, cars, boats and barns